openedx/frontend-base/README.md

 - `SUPPORT_URL` is now optional and the support link in the header is hidden if it's not present.
 - Removed dotenv.
 Use site.config.tsx.
 - Removed Purge CSS.
 We do not believe that Purge CSS works properly with Paragon in general, and it is also fundamentally incompatible with module federation as an architecture.
+- Removed ensureConfig() function.
+This sort of type safety should happen with TypeScript types in the site config file.